-One of the disadvantages of the dusting method is that there is no material known that can be recommended for some of the dormant applications.
-The cost of materials is almost always greater than for spraying.
-It is frequently more difficult to find weather conditions favorable for dusting than for spraying.
+6. Add water to fill the tank and apply.
+Keep agitator in operation until tank is empty.
+Make certain that the concentrated emulsion is all out of the hose before any spray is applied to trees. for spraying.
 Wind often interferes and temperature and humidity are sometimes important.
 However, the difficulty of finding favorable weather conditions is probably compensated for, in part at least, by the greater speed of application.